-Investments are comprised of short term funds, certificates of deposit, common and preferred stock, U.S. treasuries, U.S. government sponsored enterprises, corporate bonds, municipal bonds, mutual funds, and non-marketable securities.
+Investments are comprised of short term funds, certificates of deposit, common and preferred stock, U.S. treasuries, corporate bonds, municipal bonds, mutual funds, and non-marketable securities.
 The fair value of investments in U.S. government securities, fixed income securities, and equity securities, traded on national securities exchanges is valued at the closing price on the last business day of the fiscal year; securities traded on the over-the-counter market are valued at the last reported bid price.